 Eat at Bird Dog

 Thoughtful, creative, and playfully chic, Bird Dog is a star of the South Bay dining scene.
-Chef Robbie Wilson delivers a remix of East-West cuisine in a dining room featuring white concrete walls dotted with colorful ducks.
+Chef Robbie Wilson delivers a remix of East-West cuisine in a dining room featuring white concrete walls dotted with colourful ducks.
 Must-tries include the warm spiced roti (complimentary with every meal) and the wood-grilled avocado filled with homemade ponzu and fresh wasabi.

 Hike Baylands Nature Preserve